 If this SUIP will be maintained, then the WG recommends replacing the Example of BSFL with Dried Mealworms because BSFL is now defined in 60.117.
 See below.

 SUIP# 9: Dried Insects for Wild Bird Food – Insects, all life stages, that are commonly found in the wild as North American wild bird food sources may be reared and dried for use in commercial wild bird feed.
 These insects are considered common food.
 The dried insects must be feed grade.
 The label must include the appropriate common name of the insect.
-Example: Black Soldier Fly Larvae.
+Example: Dried Mealworms.

 Attachments